linkerd/linkerd/linkerd/docs/protocol-h2.md

 maxFrameBytes | 16KB | Configures `SETTINGS_MAX_FRAME_SIZE` on new streams.
 maxHeaderListByts | none | Configures `SETTINGS_MAX_HEADER_LIST_SIZE` on new streams.
-forwardClientCert | false | Determines if client certificates are forwarded through the `x-forwarded-client-cert` header of a request.
+forwardClientCert | false | Determines if client certificates are forwarded through the `x-forwarded-client-cert` header of a request. requestAuthorizers | none | A list of request authorizers.
+See [H2-specific request authorizers](#http-2-request-authorizers).

 <aside class="notice">
 `forwardClientCert` makes Linkerd forward client certificates using the `x-forwarded-client-cert` header to let destination services make authorization decisions on the requests